Supreme Court Punts On Partisan Gerrymandering, Leaving Status Quo In Place

 Justice Elena Kagan filed a concurring opinion, however, that liberals may look to figure out a roadmap for how to bring a future case, as those opposed to partisan gerrymandering are sure to regroup.

-"Partisan gerrymandering, as this Court has recognized, is 'incompatible with democratic principles,'" Kagan wrote, adding, "More effectively every day, that practice enables politicians to entrench themselves in power against the people's will.
+"Partisan gerrymandering, as this Court has recognized, is 'incompatible with democratic principles,' " Kagan wrote, adding, "More effectively every day, that practice enables politicians to entrench themselves in power against the people's will.
 And only the courts can do anything to remedy the problem, because gerrymanders benefit those who control the political branches."

-Kagan's concurrence was signed by the court's other three liberals, and cites Justice Anthony Kennedy, and it appears Kennedy remains the potential swing vote on the merits of partisan gerrymandering.
+Kagan's concurrence was signed by the court's other three liberals and cites Justice Anthony Kennedy, and it appears Kennedy remains the potential swing vote on the merits of partisan gerrymandering.

 That's if Kennedy remains on the court, and, for now, the status quo remains in place.